Our heartfelt gratitude to Sugarcube Studios, for bringing our guides to life – designing a map for us and creating such joyful imagery to go with it!

 Lots of pantry staples – from flours, grains and rice, through to condiments, spices, legumes, nuts, seeds and liquid foods – usually come in single-use packets.
 These shops stock all manner of pantry foods loose in bulk bins (or operate return & refill systems for their packaging), allowing you to put these goods straight into your own bags, jars, containers and bottles, and skip the packaging!

-- Yum Jar, 59b Takapūwāhia Drive, Porirua – a zero waste meal box service (like My Food Bag but without the rubbish!) delivered throughout Wellington City, Hutt Valley and Porirua (you can also collect orders from their kitchen at the address above).
+Yum Jar, 59b Takapūwāhia Drive, Porirua – a zero waste meal box service (like My Food Bag but without the rubbish!) delivered throughout Wellington City, Hutt Valley and Porirua (you can also collect orders from their kitchen at the address above).
 They also stock an increasing number of pantry goods that you can add to your meal kit order, like nutritional yeast, TVP, snack bars and other sweets and snacks.
 You get all your ingredients in jars and containers that you return to be sterilised and reused!
 This business is so super waste conscious that they produce less than a standard household bag of rubbish every week, while providing over 1000 meals.
 Amazing!

-- Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City – offers a wide array of dried food in bulk (including, but not limited to, nuts, seeds, cereals, grains, flours, and legumes), a range of spices, liquid foods (including vinegars, oils, syrups and tahini, which are stored in beautiful large glass containers instead of the usual plastic), and plenty of sweets and treats.
+Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City – offers a wide array of dried food in bulk (including, but not limited to, nuts, seeds, cereals, grains, flours, and legumes), a range of spices, liquid foods (including vinegars, oils, syrups and tahini, which are stored in beautiful large glass containers instead of the usual plastic), and plenty of sweets and treats.
 They also both have a peanut butter extruder, just BYO jar!
 Also, all Bin Inns across the country now offer a 5% discount if you bring your own bags and containers.

-- IndoKiwi Grocers, 2/14 Cobham Court, Porirua City – stocks a wide range of unpackaged dried food in bulk bins, including grains, flours, legumes, nuts, seeds, spices and more.
+IndoKiwi Grocers, 2/14 Cobham Court, Porirua City – stocks a wide range of unpackaged dried food in bulk bins, including grains, flours, legumes, nuts, seeds, spices and more.

-- Supermarkets – all major supermarkets in Porirua have well stocked bulk bin/pick and mix sections with wholefoods (BYO bags for these).
+Supermarkets – all major supermarkets in Porirua have well stocked bulk bin/pick and mix sections with wholefoods (BYO bags for these).
 However they’re pretty expensive, often more so than equivalent ingredients in packets (bah!), and more so than the bulk bins at places like Commonsense Organics or IndoKiwi.

 The following shops sell unpackaged meat, sausages, smallgoods, seafood, cheese and/or deli foods and will happily put these straight into a BYO container – woohoo!

-- Preston’s Master Butchers, 16 Parumoana Street, Porirua City – happy to put unpackaged cuts of meat into a BYO container (in fact, encourage it), but they do note that once something has been placed in a container, it can’t be taken out again (so no changing your mind about the weight you want at the last minute!!)
+Preston’s Master Butchers, 16 Parumoana Street, Porirua City – happy to put unpackaged cuts of meat into a BYO container (in fact, encourage it), but they do note that once something has been placed in a container, it can’t be taken out again (so no changing your mind about the weight you want at the last minute!!)

-- Porirua Seafoods, 2/4 Norrie Street, Porirua City – get unpackaged seafood into clean BYO containers here
+Porirua Seafoods, 2/4 Norrie Street, Porirua City – get unpackaged seafood into clean BYO containers here

-- Unpackaged live mussels/whole fish – there are a few stores around town that stock unpackaged live mussels and/or whole fish at self-serve counters.
+Unpackaged live mussels/whole fish – there are a few stores around town that stock unpackaged live mussels and/or whole fish at self-serve counters.
 We put them straight into upcycled ice cream containers/BYO containers rather than the plastic bags the stores usually provide.
 You can find mussels and fish at PAK’nSAVE Porirua, 12 Parumoana Street, Porirua City; and just mussels at Countdown Porirua, corner Parumoana Street and Lyttelton Ave, Porirua City; and New World Porirua, Lyttelton Ave, Porirua City.

-- Supermarket delis – Most supermarkets have a deli section offering unpackaged meat, seafood, olives and other antipasti, salads, lunch foods and more.
+Supermarket delis – Most supermarkets have a deli section offering unpackaged meat, seafood, olives and other antipasti, salads, lunch foods and more.
 All Countdown, New World and PAK’nSAVE supermarkets officially allow you to BYO container for these goods!

 The following stores bake and sell unpackaged bread and bakery goods (in some of these stores some items might be pre-packed or wrapped in cling film, just avoid those things!).
 Simply BYO bread bag to put the bread/bakery goods into.
 Some places will bag up their bread later in the day, so you want to get in there before they do that (i.e. before 1pm).

-- Moore Wilson’s, 65 Kenepuru Drive, Porirua City – stocks a range of locally baked bread unpackaged.
+Moore Wilson’s, 65 Kenepuru Drive, Porirua City – stocks a range of locally baked bread unpackaged.

-- Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!
+Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Markets – No two ways about it, if you want to get a good source of unpackaged (often locally grown), produce, markets are the place to go!
+Markets – No two ways about it, if you want to get a good source of unpackaged (often locally grown), produce, markets are the place to go!
 BYO bags to get fresh produce and more from the Porirua Saturday Market, every Saturday from 4am-12noon, rear car park of Waitangirua Shopping Mall, 3 Niagara Street.
 By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
 Many of the Wellington markets have local producers of pre-made foods like tofu, noodles, preserves etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.

-- Veggie boxes/co-ops – there are lots of fruit, veg + food co-ops around town from whom you can order your veggies each week.
+Veggie boxes/co-ops – there are lots of fruit, veg + food co-ops around town from whom you can order your veggies each week.
 Around the country we’ve found that unless these co-ops have a zero waste policy, the fruit and veg will usually be pre-packed, so it’s essential to contact them before ordering and have a conversation about whether the co-op is willing to use reusable bags for your box, or to leave things unpackaged (you may be the first person who’s ever asked, so always good to plant the seed!).
 Generally, if it’s a local operation, it should be possible to arrange this.
 If it’s not possible to arrange, we recommend looking elsewhere or simply getting unpackaged fruit, vege and other staples from markets and other stores.
 Some box and/or co-op schemes to look at are Wairarapa Eco Farm or the organic Bounty Box by Harriet & George in Linden.

-- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable when they do wear out.
+Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable when they do wear out.
 You can get Trade Aid sugar at New World Porirua, Lyttelton Ave, Porirua City.

 Look out for places that sell whole or ground coffee beans unpackaged, and bring your own bag and container to fill.
 Going direct to coffee roasters is the best option, but you can also look out for bulk dispensers of coffee in other stores.
 Here are some spots we found:

-- Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City
+Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City

-- Elemental Coffee, 790 Moonshine Road, Pauatahanui – we haven’t asked whether you can get unpackaged whole/ground coffee into BYO containers, but it’s worth a try if you’re in the area!
+Elemental Coffee, 790 Moonshine Road, Pauatahanui – we haven’t asked whether you can get unpackaged whole/ground coffee into BYO containers, but it’s worth a try if you’re in the area!

-- Yum Jar – you can get coffee roasted to order (delivered in glass jars that are returned for reuse) when you order a meal kit!
+Yum Jar – you can get coffee roasted to order (delivered in glass jars that are returned for reuse) when you order a meal kit!

 We avoid teabags as most have plastic in them, which we don’t want in our tea or our soil.
 Using loose leaf tea is an easy way to get around this.
 The trick is to find somewhere that sells loose leaf tea packaging-free, so you can put the leaves straight into BYO jars/containers!
 You’ll find loose tea leaves in bulk dispensers at:

-- Uh-oh!
+Uh-oh!
 We didn’t find anywhere in Porirua where this was possible – have we missed somewhere?

-- Bell‘s loose leaf tea comes packaged only in cardboard and paper and is readily available in most supermarkets, Four Squares and dairies.
+Bell‘s loose leaf tea comes packaged only in cardboard and paper and is readily available in most supermarkets, Four Squares and dairies.

 Sourcing cow’s milk without the plastic bottles or non-dairy milk without the dreaded Tetra-pak is no mean feat!
 We’ve found the following options:

-- Cow’s milk delivery in reusable glass bottles – You’ve got TWO options!
+Cow’s milk delivery in reusable glass bottles:

-- Eketahuna Country Meats do home delivery of milk in reusable glass bottles (just like the old days!) across the Wellington Region – to check out which day they deliver to your area, you’ll need to begin the registration process on their website.
+Eketahuna Country Meats do home delivery of milk in reusable glass bottles (just like the old days!) across the Wellington Region – to check out which day they deliver to your area, you’ll need to begin the registration process on their website.
 You’ll have milk delivered to your door in reusable glass bottles (just like the old days!) – leave your empty bottles out on the next delivery day so they can be returned to Eketahuna Country Meats for sterilisation and refill.
 YAY!

 Look out for places that sell beer on tap and BYO bottles/flagons to fill up.
 Breweries are awesome, but lots of liquor stores offer this option too!
 We found beer on tap at:

-- Moore Wilson’s, 65 Kenepuru Drive, Porirua City
+Moore Wilson’s, 65 Kenepuru Drive, Porirua City

 Don’t forget that most liquor stores do ‘swappa crates’ of beer – i.e. crates of twelve 745ml bottles of classic NZ beer (e.g. Lion Red/Brown, Speights, Tui, Export Gold etc.) which can be returned (when the bottles are empty) and are then sent back to the brewery for sterilisation and refill (a better outcome for glass bottles than recycling because reusing the same bottle over and over requires way less energy and resources than recycling).

-- Drinking chocolate/cocoa in bulk bins – Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City
+Drinking chocolate/cocoa in bulk bins – Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City

-- Kombucha – You can get Plimmerton Kombucha in reusable/returnable glass bottles from Yum Jar when you order one of their zero waste meal kits.
+Kombucha – You can get Plimmerton Kombucha in reusable/returnable glass bottles from Yum Jar when you order one of their zero waste meal kits.

 Reusable drinking vessels (cups and water bottles)